amparopastore/elastic-net-coord-descent/README.md

 ## Overview

 This README provides instructions on how to run the provided program for Programming Assignment 2, Algorithm 1 (vectorized).
 This assignment focuses on implementing a penalized (regularized) least squares fit of a linear model using elastic net, with the model parameters obtained by coordinate descent.
-The tuning parameter will be chosen using five-fold cross validation, and the best-fit model parameters will be inferred on the training dataset conditional on an optimal tuning parameter..
+Elastic net will permit you to provide simultaneous parameter shrinkage (tuning parameter 𝜆≥0) and feature selection (tuning parameter 𝛼∈[0,1]).
+The two tuning parameters 𝜆 and 𝛼 will be chosen using five-fold cross validation, and the best-fit model parameters will be inferred on the training dataset conditional on an optimal pair of tuning parameters.

 ## Prerequisites